Our Favourite 60th Birthday Ideas in London

 Sketch (of egg loo fame) has one, Barrafina has one – even Alain Ducasse at The Dorchester has one.
 We’re talking about private dining rooms (what else?).
 In these secluded separate dining areas, you can experience top-class food, without having to endure, well, other diners.
 Which, if you ask us, is a win-win.

-Afternoon tea and gift shopping at Fortnum & Mason
+Enjoy afternoon tea at Fortnum & Mason

 Fortnum & Mason is a mecca for upper-tier, uniquely London gifts for food lovers.
 Stock up on truffle salts, fine condiments and teaware before heading upstairs for afternoon tea.
 Expect Fortnum’s fresh tea blends, finger sandwiches, fresh scones baked on the premises and battenburg that was such a hit when first served in 1926, they’re still making it today (luckily that’s fresh baked too, though).